Pinpoint: A virtual user conference

 Depending on how heavily regulated your industry is, you must also ensure any provider you choose allows for compliance with necessary regulations.

-For example, at Smarty we use a few different strategies to handle data privacy and security.
+For example, at Smarty, we use several different strategies to handle data privacy and security.
 Take a look at how we use active PII Redaction and Enhanced Data Privacy here.

 This also means your company is dependent on the cloud provider.
 If support for a product is discontinued because there's a new version, or if the cloud provider ceases operations, there's not much you can do.